Back to National Guide

 Hiring a Licensed Tiler in VIC

 In Victoria, tiling-only work falls under the single-trade exemption, meaning the tiler does not need VBA registration for tiling alone.
 If the floor tiling is part of a broader renovation involving multiple trades, a registered domestic builder should oversee the project.
+You can search the VBA practitioner register to verify registration for larger projects.

 How We Calculate